Uber starts trading at $42, down 6.7% from IPO price

 Uber’s stock crumpled 6.7% down from its IPO price at the start of trading in Silicon Valley’s most hotly anticipated public offering in years.

-In classic Uber style, the IPO managed to be massive and attention-grabbing while also being disappointing.
-After weeks of talking to investors, the company priced its stock at $45 per share, at the low end of the expected $44-$50 range.
+In classic Uber style, the IPO managed to be massive and attention-grabbing while also being disappointing bordering on calamitous.
+After weeks of talking to investors, the company had already priced its stock at $45 per share, at the low end of the expected $44-$50 range.

 This allowed Uber to raise $8.1 billion, which will give it a mighty war chest as it continues to battle competitors around the world.
 At the same time, its estimated $82.4 billion valuation at the start of trading was well below the $120 billion Uber was rumored to be seeking.